mercuryseries/HoverTitle.js/README.md

 This title appears when the user hover the given element.

 ## How does it work?

+Firstly you have to download two files: `hovertitle.js` and `hovertitle.css`

 ## Straightforward way
 `HoverTitle` plugin is simple to use with the  straightforward way.
 Look at this examples: